kmm2003/PwnDocker/README.md

 ex) pwnpull 18.04 /root/prob .
 ```

-- Move the self file to the ubuntu environment as above and start analysis!
+- Move file to the ubuntu environment as above and start analysis!